danieloskarsson/jsond/README.md

 Insignificant whitespace is OPTIONAL in sets and intervals.

-## Optionals

-A member can be defined as optional by appending the optional-character to the end of the JSOND name.

-	optional-character = %x3f                ; ?

-	name = name [ optional-character ]       ; e.g. name?

-An optional member MAY have the value null.
-An optional member MAY be undefined in JSON text.

 ## References

 Any JSOND value MAY be persisted as a file.
 A file SHOULD be referenced using a relative path, an absolute path, or using the http or https scheme [RFC3986].